 6 – Going back X number of pages

-This line of code with take you back 3 pages.
+This line of code will take you back 3 pages.

 7 – Testing sessionStorage

-So these are some common JavaScript commands that can come to our aid when Selenium alone doesn’t provide the needed behavior.
+These are some common JavaScript commands that can help when Selenium alone doesn’t provide the needed behavior.
 What are your thoughts on this?
 Leave a comment to let us know if you would add any other commands to the list.